Improving Student Memory: Evidence-Based Strategies That Work

 Dunlosky et al (2013)

-Retrieval practice and distributed practice (spacing) are very effective at improving long-term memory.
-Elaborative interrogation (asking ‘why?’ to help make connections) and interleaved practice (mixing up topics to revise rather than revising whole topics at a time) are fairly effective strategies.
+Retrieval practise and distributed practise (spacing) are very effective at improving long-term memory.
+Elaborative interrogation (asking ‘why?’ to help make connections) and interleaved practise (mixing up topics to revise rather than revising whole topics at a time) are fairly effective strategies.
 Highlighting, underlining and re-reading were not found to help improve long-term memory.

 Use short quizzes to model spacing and interleaving.
 Teach students to use elaborative interrogation during revision.